Lucifier129/factor-network/README.md

-# neural-network
+# factor-network
-A simple artificial neural network implementation written by JavaScript
+A simple factor-network implementation written by JavaScript